 Cannabis and the border

-Although cannabis will soon be legal in Canada, cannabis is illegal in most countries and it will remain illegal to transport cannabis across Canada’s borders.
+Although cannabis is legal in Canada, it is illegal in most countries and it will remain illegal to transport cannabis across Canada’s borders.
 The Government of Canada has important information you’ll need to know before travelling.